You are here

 All admitted new graduate students are eligible to be considered for the EA-IRS award provided they meet the eligibility criteria.
 These include students who are considered for fellowship nominations, graduate research associate or graduate teaching associate positions or are self-funded students.

-Students can be in any year of their program of study and must demonstrate a financial need.
-For instance, students may be under-funded (below the minimum stipend of $1920/mo) for the semester in which the EA-CPT is requested, or request funding for work that is essential to their dissertation or thesis but for which they have no financial support.
-Total support, including the EA-CPT, can not exceed the minimum stipend level.
+Students can be in any year of their program of study and must have less than the minimum stipend of funding for the semester.
+For instance students may be under-funded (below the minimum stipend/mo) for the semester in which the EA-CPT is requested, or request funding for work that is essential to their dissertation or thesis but for which they have no financial support.
+Total support, including the EA-CPT can not exceed the minimum stipend level.

-Students receiving stipends from associateship, fellowship, or traineeship appointments may apply for EA-CPT funding.
+Students receiving partial stipends from associateship or scholarships may apply for EA-CPT funding.
 As an example, EA-CPT nominations can be received to support graduate students that may be attending an under-funded off-campus experience for a semester or, due to a 9-month Graduate Associate appointment, be without funding for a summer semester.

 Students must be enrolled for the semester of the award and making progress toward the degree.